 Oh Hi!
 I’m Moriah.

-I’m a food and restaurant photographer, recipe developer, and dog mom with Celiac.
+I’m a food and restaurant photographer, cookbook author, agency owner, podcaster, and dog mom.
 I’m both a dog person and an elephant person, but I guess owning pet elephants doesn’t fly in America, so I’m sticking with this for now.

 This blog is one of my favorite parts of my creative job and I’m so happy you’re here!